Colin-Suckow/FogStation/README.md

 ### Desktop client

 Currently, the only client available is the basic desktop client.
-This client supports all current features of Vaporstation, and is built on the cross platform GUI framework [egui + eframe](https://github.com/emilk/egui).
+This client supports all current features of FogStation, and is built on the cross platform GUI framework [egui + eframe](https://github.com/emilk/egui).

 The desktop client is split into two threads to isolate the gui rendering speed from the emulator core.
 Message passing is used to send input and commands from the GUI to the emulator, and state changes from the emulator back to the GUI.